Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

   * New value is sent in notifications
   * Diff of the field appears in changesets
   * Get/create/update NOT through SOAP @deprecated
+  * New value is Copyed on Artifact copy
+  * New value can be used in semantic
+  * New value can be updated on masschanges
+  * On an artifact with artifact links, on creating directly a child the field can be used

 * Reports